SEAFDEC conducts training on seaweed biotech

 MetadataShow full item record

-It is no secret among seaweed industry insiders that the biggest problem facing the industry is the scarcity of good quality seed stock.
-Like rice farmers, seaweed farmers set aside a bit of their harvest to use as seeds in the next cropping period.
-After decades of this practice, it is to be expected that the seaweed feedstock in the country is losing much of its strength or viability because of continuous "cutting and planting" by the farmers.
 To survive, seaweeds need to be tougher too, and the commercially important ones like Kappaphycus and Gracilaria can be made so with the help of research.
 In comes biotechnology.
 Not to mess with the genetic make-up of seaweeds, the tools are far from that, and besides, seaweed-importing countries are wary of GMOs (genetically modified organisms), but to help seaweeds reproduce and grow better without interference and under controlled conditions.
 The most successful cultivar grown will eventually be distributed among seaweed farmers.
+The effort is also to reduce the occurrence of "ice-ice" disease or the whitening of the thallus syndrome.
+Through the full efforts of SEAFDEC, the research institution in Iloilo, the Government of Japan awarded a biotechnology facility to the Department of Agriculture and this was sited within the SEAFDEC station.
+With this facility, SEAFDEC has made remarkable strides in its seaweed strain improvement program.

-Biotechnology; Seaweed culture; Seaweeds; Training; Seeding (aquaculture); Research; Genetically modified organisms; Diseases; Sporogenesis; Mutagenesis; Carrageenins; Curricula; Tissue culture; Kappaphycus; Gracilaria; Eucheuma; Southeast Asian Fisheries Development Center/Aquaculture Department (SEAFDEC/AQD); National Fisheries Research Development Institute (NFRDI); National Integrated Fisheries Training and Development Center (NIFTDC); Growth for Equity in Mindanao (GEM); Western Mindanao Seaweed Industry Development Foundation Inc (WMSIDFI); Department of Agriculture (DA); Mindanao State University (MSU)-Tawi-Tawi; Zamboanga State College of Marine Science and Technology; United States Agency for International Development (USAID); Toledo, Joebert
+Seaweed culture; Biotechnology; Aquaculture; Training; Seeds; Research; Genetically modified organisms; Diseases; Research institutions; Tissue culture; Sporogenesis; Lectures; Protoplasts; Mutagenesis; Carrageenins; Curricula; Gracilaria; Kappaphycus; Eucheuma; Department of Agriculture (DA); Western Mindanao Seaweed Industry Development Foundation Inc (WMSIDFI); National Fisheries Research Development Institute (NFRDI); National Integrated Fisheries Technology Development Center (NIFTDC); Mindanao State University (MSU)-Tawi-Tawi; Zamboanga State College of Marine Science and Technology; Growth for Equity in Mindanao (GEM); United States Agency for International Development (USAID); Southeast Asian Fisheries Development Center/ Aquaculture Department (SEAFDEC/AQD); Toledo, Joebert